 Security Procedures and Equipment

 Facility security is maintained through employee presence at the property during working shifts and by locking or otherwise securing overhead and personnel access doors or other means of access when the Facility is not in operation.
 Ample exterior lighting is provided to allow visual observation of the Facility building and premises.
-Gates, vehicular and personneldoors shall be closed when not in use and locked during non-duty hours.
+Gates, vehicular and personnel access doors shall be closed when not in use and locked during non-duty hours.
 The Facility is located within the patrol and response areas of the City of Ocala Police Department.

 24-Hour Surveillance System